 - do not drink or eat acidic foods such as fruit juice during a binge and after purging

 Vomiting can also lead to a risk of dehydration.
 To avoid this, make sure you drink plenty of fluids to replace what you have vomited.

 Treatment for bulimia can include an antidepressant, such as fluoxetine (Prozac).

 Antidepressants can work with therapy or self-help treatment to help you manage other conditions such as:

 Antidepressants are very rarely prescribed for children or young people under 18.

 Where treatment will happen

-Most people with bulimia will be able to stay at home during their treatment.
+Most people with bulimia will be able to stay at home during treatment.
 You will usually have appointments at your clinic and then be able to go home.